OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 ![ADC-Expansion-illustration-labeled](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/adc-expansion-labeled.png)

-Make sure to connect the sensors correctly to the female connector - connect 5V from the sensor to the VCC on the female input, same with GND and Signal
+Make sure to connect the sensors correctly - connect 5V from the sensor to the VCC on the female input and same with GND and Signal connectors.

 ![ADC-Expansion-analog2](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/adc-soil-connection-2.jpg